pagantis/woocommerce/README.md

 4. Click 'Upload plugin'
 5. Select the downloaded file and click 'Open'.
 6. Click on 'Install'
-7. Activate the plugin on the plugins dashboard
+7. Activate the plugin on the WooCommerce plugins dashboard

-For more information about how to install the plugin, see our [installation section](/Documentation/installation.md).
+For more detailed information on how to install the plugin, see our [installation section](/Documentation/installation.md).

 ## :gear: Configuration
-Configure the plugin in Woocommerce admin panel using the information found in your [Pagantis profile](https://bo.pagantis.com/shop).
+Configure the plugin in Woocommerce admin panel using the information found in your [Pagantis profile](https://bo.pagantis.com/shop) and our [configuration section](/Documentation/configuration.md).

-For more information about how to config the module, see our [configuration section](/Documentation/configuration.md).

-## :arrow_forward: Use
+## :arrow_forward: Usage
-To use in a real environment you should enable your Pagantis account.
+To use in a real environment your Pagantis account should be enabled accordingly.

-For more information about how to use the module, see our [use section](/Documentation/use.md).
+For more information, see our [usage section](/Documentation/usage.md).